 You may have been through this yourself.
 Or perhaps you’ve never had a test done, or have never received your results.

 Each of these scenarios leaves you in the same position; a position of frustration and at times, desperation.

 We want to help.

-There ARE other testing options available, ranging from a modified urine culture test, right up to highly comprehensive genetic sequencing methods.
+There ARE other testing options available, ranging from a modified urine culture test, right up to highly detailed genetic sequencing methods, like those offered by Aperiomics and MicroGenDX.
 We’ve covered these in the next article.

 Only you can decide how important it is to pursue more effective testing and treatment.
 We understand this is an individual journey for each person.

 - Have you already submitted multiple urine samples for culturing in a lab?